The Real Truth Behind Tallow Brands

 - Role in skin: Anti-inflammatory and antimicrobial properties, particularly useful for acne-prone or inflamed skin.

-- Why it matters: Rare in most skincare – CLA is naturally present in grass-fed tallow only.
+- Why it matters: CLA is a rare find in most skincare.
+It is naturally present in grass-fed tallow only.

-Tallow contains small but potent amounts –enough to support skin healing without overdoing PUFAs.
+Tallow contains small but potent amounts.
+It's enough to support skin healing without overdoing PUFAs.

 Benefits of Beef Tallow Skincare